Mary Stayed Weeping

 And a Saviour called Jesus chose to use me.

-You may also be interested in my post about Easter or Passover here.
+You may also be interested in my post Easter, Passover or Neither?

 I welcome your input so if you would like to share any comments please feel free to do so in the section below.
 Thank you.